jonathanstowe/Manifesto/README.md

 ## Installation

-Assuming you have a working installation of Rakudo perl 6 installed with *zef* you should be able to do either:
+Assuming you have a working installation of Rakudo installed with *zef* you should be able to do either:

     zef install Manifesto